 with the md-raid driver.
 This means that if you cannot access the data on the XFS volume, then you face one of:

-The first two cases can be solved by ReclaiMe File Recovery software (download),
+The first two cases can be solved by ReclaiMe File Recovery software ,

 since the software can read XFS filesystem on Windows.

-Before you start XFS data recovery you need to pull the disks out of the device and connect them to a Windows computer.
+you need to pull the disks out of the device and connect them to a Windows PC.

 Make sure you label the disks so that you can restore exactly the original configuration if need be.